 Ideally, you'll share a basic prototype with people and get feedback.

-If you don’t have a clickable prototype, try creating a video explaining how the app will work and invite questions, or just talk a friend through your designs.
+If you don’t have a clickable prototype, try creating a video explaining how the app will work and invite questions, or just talk a friend through your design.

 The point is — try to get some relevant feedback at this stage.

 Will your app be something that people download onto their phones (a mobile app) or something they can access via a website (a web app)?